Steelhead Net: The 5 Best Steelhead Wading Nets

 A magnetic net release for wading nets

-Cheap magnetic releases that I have tried sometimes suck.
+Cheap magnetic releases that I have tried sometimes do not have enough magnet strength.
 They just don’t have a strong enough magnet to hold the bigger steelhead nets.

 The Fishpond Confluence Net Release is a great option.

-If you have a question about the best steelhead net or you have advice on a good net that works for you, let us know in the comments section below.
+If you have a question about the best steelhead net or advice on a good net that works for you, let us know in the comments section below.

 Tight Lines,